Lately, I’ve had many conversations with clients concerned about making risky changes to their media strategy during these uncertain times.

 Those conversations come as marketing teams face layoffs and furloughs, and as fallout due to the coronavirus pandemic continues, clients are less willing to spend aggressively on media campaigns.
 Some have said they are intrigued by AdRoll’s offering and will keep us at the top of their lists once the dust settles and they are willing to try something new, but they’re not quite ready yet.

 I, however, would argue this is the perfect time for marketers to find ways to make their existing campaign strategies more effective.
-In fact, with AdRoll’s new Advanced Tracking product, the clients that collect data from their current strategies through Q3 can use this intel in Q4 to make up for lost sales in Q2.
+In fact, with AdRoll’s new cross-channel tracking product, the clients that collect data from their current strategies through Q3 can use this intel in Q4 to make up for lost sales in Q2.

 A Silver Lining Amid Uncertainty